This can help if:

-- you want to know more about addiction
+- You want to know what addiction means

-- you want to know signs of addiction
+- You want to know the signs of addiction

 What is addiction?

 Addiction is basically a compulsion to use a certain substance or participate in certain behaviour in order to feel good (or sometimes to avoid feeling bad).
 Addiction falls into two main categories:

 Physical addiction is when a person’s body has actually become dependent on a particular substance.
 It also often means that a person’s body has developed a tolerance for the substance, meaning that they have to take more and more to feel the effects.
 A person with a physical addiction will feel strong symptoms of withdrawal if they try to give it up.

 Psychological addiction is when a person’s craving for a substance or behaviour come from an emotional or psychological desire, rather than a physical dependence.
 The mind is such a powerful thing that it can produce physical symptoms like those of withdrawal including cravings, irritability and insomnia.

 There are a number of different types of addiction including:

 - Drug dependence